HTofi/ISAData.jl/README.md

 ISAData is a Julia package that can be used to calculate thermodynamic properties of the atmosphere (air density, pressure, temperature, and viscosity) using the **I**nternational **S**tandard **A**tmosphere (ISA) model.

+## Installation

+ISAData can be installed from Julia's REPL with the following command:
+    ]add ISAData

 ## Usage

 The package contains only one exported function called `ISAdata`.
 The function is called with the altitude as the input parameter, and it returns a tuple containing the values for density, pressure, temperature, and dynamic viscosity.
 For example: